Linking your modules

 qcc ... -Bdynamic -l1 -l2 -Bstatic -l3 -l4 -Bdynamic -l5

-This will cause libraries lib1, lib2, and lib5 to be dynamically linked (i.e. will link against the files lib1.so, lib2.so and lib5.so), and libraries lib3 and lib4 to be statically linked (i.e. will link against the files lib3.a and lib4.a).
+This will cause libraries lib1, lib2, and lib5 to be dynamically linked (that is, will link against the files lib1.so, lib2.so and lib5.so), and libraries lib3 and lib4 to be statically linked (that is, will link against the files lib3.a and lib4.a).

 You may see the extension .1 appended to the name of the shared object (that is, libc.so.1).
 This is a version number.
 Use the extension .1 for your first revision, and increment the revision number if required.

-You may want to use the above "mixed-mode" linking because some of the libraries you're using will be needed by only one executable or because the libraries are small (less than 4 KB), in which case you'd be wasting memory to use them as shared libraries.
-Note that shared libraries are typically mapped in 4-KB pages and will require at least one page for the " text " section and possibly one page for the " data " section.
+You might want to use the above mixed-mode linking because some of the libraries you are using are needed by only one executable or because the libraries are small (less than 4 KB), in which case you are wasting memory to use them as shared libraries.
+Note that shared libraries are typically mapped in 4-KB pages and require at least one page for the text section and possibly one page for the data section.